lagom/lagom/docs/manual/java/guide/services/ServiceErrorHandling.md

 * If possible, exceptions should be mapped to idiomatic protocol response codes, such as HTTP 4xx and 5xx status codes and WebSocket error close codes.

-If you are using Lagom to consume a service (either implemented in Lagom or a third-party stack) the client Lagom provides will map 4xx and 5xx to exceptions in all cases.
+If you are using Lagom to consume a service (either implemented in Lagom or a third-party stack) the client Lagom provides will map responses with status code values in the ranges 4xx and 5xx to exceptions.
 That has an impact on the [[Circuit Breakers|ServiceClients#Circuit-Breakers]] the client is using to connect to that endpoint.
 By default Lagom Circuit Breakers will account any exception as an error but that behavior is [[configurable|ServiceClients#Circuit-Breaker-Configuration]].
 So 4xx and 5xx will be mapped to exceptions but you can whitelist what exceptions should not trip the circuit breaker.

 ## Exception serializers